Bricklayer’s Accident Report

 Slowed only slightly, I continued my rapid ascent, not stopping until the fingers of my right hand were two knuckles deep into the pulley.
 Fortunately by this time I had regained my presence of mind and was able to hold tightly to the rope, in spite of beginning to experience a great deal of pain.
 At approximately the same time, however, the barrel of bricks hit the ground and the bottom fell out of the barrel.

-Now devoid of the of the bricks, that barrel weighed approximately 50 lbs.
+Now devoid of the weight of the bricks, that barrel weighed approximately 50 lbs.
 I refer you again to my weight.
 As you can imagine, I began a rapid descent, down the side of the building.
 In the vicinity of the third floor, I met the barrel coming up.
 This accounts for the two fractured ankles, broken tooth and several lacerations of my legs and lower body.
 Here my luck began to change slightly.
 The encounter with the barrel seemed to slow me enough to lessen my injuries when I fell into the pile of bricks and fortunately only three vertebrae were cracked.

 I am sorry to report, however, as I lay there on the pile of bricks, in pain, unable to move, I again lost my composure and presence of mind and let go of the rope and I lay there watching the empty barrel begin its journey back down onto me.
 This explains the two broken legs.
 I hope this answers your inquiry.”